Sefefed/Renewly/README.md

 - `authController.signup` uses bcryptjs to salt and hash passwords and issues a JWT with `JWT_SECRET` and `JWT_EXPIRES_IN`.
 - The `userModel.js` defines `email` with `unique: true`.
 Ensure the unique index exists in Mongo (in production, `autoIndex` can be disabled; create the index manually if needed).
 - The signup flow currently uses a Mongoose session and starts a transaction.
 MongoDB transactions require a replica set (including single-node RS in development).
 If running a standalone server, either enable a replica set or remove the transaction from signup.

+### Email setup
+- `config/nodemailer.js` uses Gmail SMTP.
+Set `EMAIL_PASSWORD` to a Gmail App Password (with 2FA enabled) for the account used as `accountEmail`.
+- `SERVER_URL` is used for workflow callbacks and should be publicly reachable in production.

 ## Troubleshooting